Studies in heterogeneous catalysis and x-ray spectroscopy of water

 ||10304 10407 10302|

 In heterogeneous catalysis we exploit new opportunities created by the ultrashort pulses from free-electron x-ray laser sources which enable following chemical reactions in real time.
 We compute structures, barriers and spectra to assist in the analysis of the experiments which have included CO desorption and oxidation on Ru(0001), as well as hydrogenation of CO on the way to synthetic fuels.
 We will continue by studying associative desorption of C+O as CO, N2 dissociation and the Haber-Bosch process to make ammonia as well as CO2 reduction both heterogeneously and electrocatalytically.
-The electrocatalytic CO2 reduction reaction shows high selectivity for ethylene when using specially prepared Cu nanocubes reduced from Cu2O.
-The origin of this selectivity and enhanced reactivity is still unknown.
+We use microkinetic modelling including effects of adsorbate-adsorbate interactions computed at the DFT level to analyze the experimental data.
+This is combined with a genetic algorithm to fully explore the reaction space and evaluate the reliability of the directly computed DFT values, as well as indicate aspects that are missing from our models (e.g., missing side reactions, unexpected surface features in the experiment etc).

-We have a new SSF funded project focusing on electrochemical generation of hydrogen from waste products, such as glycerol (from biodiesel production) and black liquor (from pulp production).
+We have a SSF funded project focusing on electrochemical generation of hydrogen from waste products, such as glycerol (from biodiesel production) and black liquor (from pulp production).
 Here our task is to computationally screen for good electrode materials towards both hydrogen production and value-added products that can be used as starting point for further chemical refining.
+Some such materials have now been synthesized and we will assist in characterizing reaction mechanisms on promising candidates.